Sumit-837/Obsidian-git-sync/Notespace/00 Rough Notes/Python-CS50W-vid.md

 	print("hello, world")
 ```

+>[!note] Note
->[!note]  Thus if you want certain functions to run if user is logged in. you can write a decorator that checks if user is logged in and then let the function run.
+>Thus if you want certain functions to run if user is logged in. you can write a decorator that checks if user is logged in and then let the function run.
 ## Lambda expression
 We can use this in place of a very short function.
 It fits in a single line.
 It looks like: `function = lambda input: output`